 - Apples can be substituted for pears!
 A mandoline can help with slicing if you have one.

 - Any kind of jam you like will work in place of fig preserves.
 I'd recommend apple butter to keep with the autumnal theme.
-Alternatively, a whipped cream filling mixed with a dash of cinnamon would be delicious!
+Alternatively, a coconut whipped cream filling mixed with a dash of cinnamon would be delicious!

 I hope you love this recipe!
 If you give it a try, please let me know over on Instagram or TikTok!
+Also be sure to leave a rating and review, as it's very helpful for other users!

 Woven Fresh Pear Tart